Incident and Hazard Reporting

 Alternatively, you can click on 'Safety' in the left hand menu and follow the links to report an incident or hazard.

 6. Complete the required report with as many details as possible ensuring that information is provided for all sections of the form.
 The WHS G024 Incident & Hazard Reporting in Skytrust Guideline provides some assistance with what information is required.

 Psychological Incident / Hazard Reporting

-If you have concerns about reporting psychological incident or hazard on the SkyTrust system you can lodge a confident report direct to the WHS Team.
-To complete a confidential incident / hazard report complete a WHS F021 Hard Copy Incident Report Form or WHS F022 Hard Copy Hazard Report Form and send the form to firstname.lastname@example.org.
+If you have concerns about reporting a psychological incident or hazard on the SkyTrust system you can lodge a confidential report direct to the WHS Team.
+To complete a confidential incident or hazard report complete a WHS F021 Hard Copy Incident Report Form or WHS F022 Hard Copy Hazard Report Form and send the form to firstname.lastname@example.org.

 Student, Contractor & Visitor Reporting of Incidents and Hazards